markfinal/bam-parser/README.md

 ### Linux
 Prebuilt binaries can be installed from package managers.

 Note that on Ubuntu 14, bison 3.0.2 is installed by default, and under testing, was not working as expected.
 To install an older bison, please follow [the instructions in the accepted answer](http://askubuntu.com/questions/444982/install-bison-2-7-in-ubuntu-14-04).

+On Ubuntu 16, bison 3.0.4 is installed, and appears to be working correctly.

 ### OSX
 Flex and bison are installed as part of the Xcode command line tools.